 More info regarding Citi credit cards score requirement

-Aside from the Citi® Secured Mastercard®, which is designed for people with limited or no credit, nearly all other Citi personal and business credit cards aren’t as easy to get.
-It takes either good credit or excellent credit in order to get approved for cards such as the Citi Double Cash Card or the Citi Premier® Card.
+Aside from the Citi Secured, nearly all other Citi credit cards require good credit or better (a credit score of 700+) for good odds of approval.
+Some of these cards include the Citi Double Cash Card or the Citi Premier® Card.

-Citi store cards require at least fair credit for approval.
+However, there are a number of store cards that also make it among the easiest Citi cards to get.
+Citi store cards require at least fair credit (a credit score of 640+) for approval.
 But purchases are limited to the affiliated merchant or its website.
-The Best Buy® Store Card and the Shell Gas Card are among the many store cards that also have a full-fledged version on either the Visa or Mastercard network, which can be used anywhere the network is accepted.
+The Best Buy® Store Card and the Shell Gas Card, for instance, are among the many store cards that also have a full-fledged co-branded version on either the Visa or Shell Credit Card network, which can be used anywhere the network is accepted.
 Those cards aren’t as easy to get as the store versions, as they require at least good credit.

 Here are some of the easiest Citi cards to get:

 The easiest Citi cards to get come with limitations.
 They offer low minimum credit limits, high interest rates and few rewards and benefits.
 And with the Citi store cards, beware of deferred interest promotions.
 Deferred interest means that there’s 0% interest as long as the balance gets paid in full by the end of the promotion.
-If it’s not paid in full, the Citi charges interest on the original purchase amount from the date of purchase, at the card’s regular APR.
+If it’s not paid in full, Citibank charges interest on the original purchase amount from the date of purchase, at the card’s regular APR.